AndrewLipscomb/ros-gitlab-ci-example/README.md

 Make a new CI project from the Github source.
 Then, go to CI and start a pipeline.
 Gitlab should pick up the `.gitlab-ci.yml` file and start building the phases.
 Once completed, go to Pages in the Project overview, and you should have a rough hewn page containing all the results.

+## Limitations
+- This has only been tested with a single remote repository setup.
+Multiple remotes will likely need to have some of the static site generation code reworked.

 ## Acknowledgements
 Props to all the Open Source authors that make this stuff possible, built on the shoulders of giants.
 XML parsing adapted from [wadefelix's XML style sheet](https://github.com/wadefelix/gtxslt) - cheers buddy!